Written by World of M.U.L.E. Guest Author Karawane

 The next big difference are the types of equipment to outfit your droid and what you can actually do with its production.
 Seemingly, the types are similar to those of M.U.L.E.: farming (=food), energy (=energy), mining (=smithore), rare (=crystite), and one additional type materials (≈wood).
 Now, it starts getting delicate.
 You need food, energy, ore, and materials to even sustain your further development.
 If you run low on any of them your progress is severely hampered.
 The store usually runs low on some items after turn 2, so you better get self-supporting by that time.

 The productiveness of land types is rather sophisticated.
 In fact, my friends and I always keep a printout of page 11 of the manual at hand to quickly check what the plots are good for.
 And that‘s after having played more than 10 games.
 I guess, we‘re playing too casually or getting too old for memorizing.
 But then, the productiveness within a given type is also diverse.
 For instance, there are lakes that produce plenty of food and others that do not produce food at all.
 We still havn‘t figured out the mechanism underneath or if that‘s a glitch.

 Depending on the development, you can make a lot of money on commodities.
 But the ultimate cash-cow are rares.
 As the name suggests, they are rare.
 Finding rare plots is a venture.
 Consulting the land office is a shot but often not very helpful.
 Sometimes, you end up surveying your plots by just trying to harvest rare.
-Unlike M.U.L.E., the economy of scale does not apply to rare, so plots without deposit produce nothing.
+Unlike M.U.L.E., the economy of scale does not apply to rare, so plots without deposit do not produce anything for good.
 Also unlike M.U.L.E., there doesn‘t seem to be a spread around deposits.
 Hence, it is hard to find rares.
 If you are lucky, a meteor strike establishes a deposit.